Trying to write Korean names in English seems simple—until you look closer

 A judoka whose name appears as KIM Seongyeon (Olympic Page) and Kim Seong-yeon (Wikipedia) had KIM S. on the back of her judo gi.

 In table tennis, there’s a rising star called Shin Yu-bin (Wikipedia).
-But the back of her shirt displayed Shin Yubin—the same as it appears on the Olympic roster page.
+But the back of her shirt displayed Shin Yubin—the same as on the Olympic roster page.

 The men’s soccer team’s jerseys each display a family name and two initials (HONG G D)—no periods after the initials.

 And this is the point I tried to make with my students.
 I don’t care which of the three acceptable methods I presented that you use—but use it consistently.
-I recorded each student’s preferred spelling of their name.
+At the beginning of the semester, I recorded each student’s preferred spelling of their name.
 I then warned them that I’d mark it wrong if they used a different spelling for their name on tests.
 And I did.
+After all, I spell my name exactly the same every time I have to write it.

 As an aside—it is impossible for me to know if these spelling inaccuracies were the choice of the athletes.
 It is possible they were following rules put in place by the government.
 Or a coach could’ve decided on the spelling when registering the athletes for a competition.
 I’m not assigning blame—just pointing out irregularities.